kehangchen/node-red-contrib-securedhttp/README.md

 token in Authorization header or access_token query string for privileged user to access it if the "Secured" field is set to true.
-When "Secured" field is set to true, user will need to have the privilege specified in "Privilege" field.
-If the "Privilege" is not set but "Secured" field is set to true, user will only need to auhtenticated through the OAuth endpoint with a token.
+When "Secured" field is set to true, user will need to have the privilege specified in "Privileges" field.
+If the "Privileges" is not set but "Secured" field is set to true, an access token will need to be validated.
 The OAuth user endpoint will need to specify in the settting.js file with "oauth2UserUrl" key.
 For example,

   oauth2UserUrl: "https://localhost:8080/oauth/user",